Jahnel Nisbett

-Jahnel Nisbett is a Nevisian politician who serves a Cabinet minister in the Nevis Island Administration and a Senator in the Nevis Island Assembly.
+Mervil Jahnel Nisbett is a Nevisian politician who serves as a cabinet minister in the Nevis Island Administration and a Senator in the Nevis Island Assembly.

 Education

 Nisbett holds a first-class honours BA degree in History with an Anthropology minor from the University of the West Indies.

 Political career

 In December 2022, Nisbett was sworn into the Cabinet of the Nevis Island Administration as a Minister with responsibility for Health, Gender Affairs, Community Affairs, and Social Services.
 She was also confirmed as a Senator in the Nevis Island Assembly, and was formally sworn into office as a nominated member of the Assembly (Senator) in January 2023.